“Prevention is better than cure!”

 What is the expected benefit of these educational articles?

 Each article will briefly discuss the medical conditions of a certain area(s) within Calgary.
 Specific recommendations will be made on how to avoid or decrease the likelihood of those chronic diseases and mortality causes.

-Since Chaparral Pharmacy – Remedy’sRx is located in Chaparral community, Calgary, we will begin with chronic and serious diseases within our area.
-Although our area is east of Macleod Trail, it is included in the survey of the Calgary Southwest (SW) area according to the Government of Alberta.
+Since Chaparral Pharmacy – Remedy’sRx is located in the Chaparral community, Calgary, we will begin with chronic and serious diseases within our area.
+Although our area is east of Macleod Trail, it is included in the survey of the Calgary Southwest (SW) area, according to the Government of Alberta.

 This article would include most of the south area of Calgary, including the Calgary Fish Creek area.
 Therefore, the area covered in this article are Calgary SE, Calgary SW, and Calgary Fish Creek.

 According to the Government of Alberta, the Calgary SE area includes the following communities: Forest Lawn, Dover, Ogden, Riverbend, Quarry Park, McKenzie Towne, McKenzie Lake, Mountain Park, New Brighton, Copperfield, Inverness, Cranston, Auburn Bay, Mahogany, and Seton.

 The Calgary Fish Creek area contains the communities of Woodbine, Woodlands, Braeside, Southwood, Haysboro, Lake Bonavista, Deer Ridge, Willow Park, Acadia, Douglasdale, Queensland, Diamond Cove, Fairview, Kingsland, and Alyth-Bonnybrook-Manchester communities.